TimLariviere/WoodenMoose.StoreTracker/README.md

 # WoodenMoose
 Concept app for tracking applications ratings and reviews throughout Apple, Google and Microsoft Store.

-Abandonned due to no reasonably permissive API to request Stores.
+Abandoned due to no reasonably permissive API to request Stores.

 UWP Desktop